Enedina Arellano Félix: Cartel workings

 Since the apprehension of Benjamín in 2002, the Mexican government was able to severely undermine the Tijuana Cartel but failed to destroy it.
 Enedina has been a leader in the organization since 2003.
 After the arrest of Eduardo in 2008, Enedina finally became the leader of the Tijuana clan along with her nephew.

 Enedina has helped contribute a more "business-like vision" instead of the old and violent practices of her brothers, who previously led the Tijuana Cartel before they were arrested or killed.
 She forged alliances with other criminal organizations, as opposed to her brothers, who often resorted to violence.
-The Drug Enforcement Administration (DEA) and the Mexican media identify Enedina as the first and one of the few women to lead a criminal organization in the world other than Sandra Avila Beltran in Mexico, activities historically reserved for men.
+The Drug Enforcement Administration (DEA) and the Mexican media identify Enedina as the first and one of the few women to lead a criminal organization in the world other than Sandra Avila Beltran in Mexico and Griselda Blanco in Colombia and the USA, activities historically reserved for men.

 Enedina has several aliases, including: La Jefa, La Madrina, and La Narcomami.
 The authorities in the United States and Mexico consider Enedina the "financial brains" of the Tijuana Cartel.